 A similar culling of developers happened with the change from 0.2 to 0.3.
-Additional changes to the API are planned for version 0.4, but it's still not clear what the scope of the changes will be.
+Additional changes to the API were planned for version 0.4, though it was not clear what the scope of the changes would be.

-The Tent core development team has repeatedly stated breaking changes to the API will continue to happen until the protocol reaches 1.0, at which point it will be 'frozen'.
-As a result, many app developers have simply chosen to shelf their projects until the API stabilizes.
+The Tent core development team stated that breaking changes to the API would continue to happen until the protocol reached 1.0, at which point it would be 'frozen'.
+As a result, many app developers chose to shelve their projects until the API stabilized.

 2013-02 Why I don't use Tent.io anymore